Biometria-se/grizzly-lsp/README.md

 # grizzly-lsp

-> **NOTE**: This project is currently in development, nothing has been published to the vscode extension marketplace or on pypi

 This repository contains the `biometria.grizzly-vscode` (vscode extension marketplace) extension and the `grizzly-ls` (pypi) source code.

 An extension makes it easier to develop load test scenarios with [`grizzly`](https://biometria-se.github.io) when you have auto-complete on step implementation expressions.